Updated on 23 July 2026

 Colloquially known as TS, TeamSpeak is a real-time voice communication application, mainly used by players to talk to each other during games.

-It allows you to create private or public channels and manage groups to facilitate coordination and discussion.Telegram
+It allows you to create private or public channels and manage groups to facilitate coordination and discussion.Connection time

 Instant messaging application that lets you send messages, photos, videos and files.